Terms of Business

 4.2.2.
 The Client shall ensure that there are adequate health and safety provisions for the Company’s personnel at these premises.
 The Company reserves the right to withdraw the Company’s personnel from the premises if there is reasonable concern for the health and safety of the Company’s personnel and the Client will be considered in breach of the Contract and will be liable for all fees and costs incurred.

 4.3.
-Any dates provided for the delivery of the Service Specification are given in good faith but are not binding unless so confirmed in writing in the Service Specification and in that event time shall not in this respect be of the essence of the Contract.
+Any dates provided for the delivery of the Service Specification and/or Proposal are given in good faith but are not binding.
+Time shall not in this respect be of the essence of the contract.

 5. Service Specification